Total Solar Eclipse of 2015 March 20

 TSE 2008 eclipse flight over the Arctic (courtesy of Dan McGlaun)

-The preliminary version of this eclipse flight plan was developed to optimize the observing opportunity including in the near infrared, duration, sky darkness and transparency, while minimizing to near-zero risks that are otherwise high-probability at ground-based locations (Faroe Islands, Svalbard or North Pole).
+The preliminary version of this 5-hour eclipse flight plan was developed to optimize the observing opportunity including in the near infrared, duration, sky darkness and transparency, while minimizing to near-zero risks that are otherwise high-probability at ground-based locations (Faroe Islands, Svalbard or North Pole).
 The nominal flight plan is built around an eclipse-viewing Totality Run (TR) constrained by celestial mechanics, aircraft operational considerations, and a need to maintain in situ flexibility to implement contingency alternatives.
 For baseline planning and logistical purposes we build from:

 a flight altitude for eclipse-viewing of 49,000 feet AMSL,